pyspeckit/pyspeckit/doc/index.rst

   `GAIA <http://astro.dur.ac.uk/~pdraper/gaia/gaia.html>`_ and `ds9
   <http://hea-www.harvard.edu/RD/ds9/>`_.

-  + :class:`~pyspeckit.cubes.Cube` A Cube of Spectra.
+  + :class:`~pyspeckit.cubes.SpectralCube.Cube` A Cube of Spectra.
 Has features to collapse the cube along the spectral axis and fit spectra to each element of the cube.
 Is meant to replicate `Starlink's GAIA
     <http://astro.dur.ac.uk/~pdraper/gaia/gaia.html>`_ in some ways, but with